cloudpetticoats/deep-reinforcement-learning/README.md

 ### 2.3 For Testing

-If you don't want to train the model yourself.
-In each algorithm, we have provided the trained model under `./models/` folder.
+If you don't want to train the model yourself, we have already provided the trained models in the `./models/` folder of each algorithm.
 You can run `test.py` directly for visualization testing.

 ### 2.4 For Training

-If you want to train the model yourself.
-In each algorithm, run `main.py` to train, save the trained model to the `./models/` folder, and then run `test.py` to perform visualization testing.
+If you want to train the model yourself, go to each algorithm folder and run `main.py` to train.
+The trained model will be saved in the `./models/` folder.
+Then, run `test.py` to perform visualization testing.

 # _3.Performance_